ADTs in Typed Racket with macros

 This already demonstrates a few of the core things we'll need to build:

-2. Each ADT has various data constructors, in this case Leaf and Node.
+Each ADT has a data type, in this case

 Of course, there's one more important feature we're missing: polymorphism.
 Our definition of a tree is overly-specific, and really, it should be able to hold any kind of data, not just integers.
 In Haskell, we can do that by adding a type parameter: